refgenie/refgenie/docs/genome_config.md

 Note that for a fully operational config just `genome_folder`, `genome_server`, `genomes`, `assets`, `tags` and `seek_keys` keys are required.

 For genomes that are managed by `refgenie` (that is, they were built or pulled with `refgenie`), these asset attributes will be automatically populated.
 You can edit them and refgenie will respect your edits (unless you re-build or re-pull the asset, which will overwrite those fields).
 You can also add your own assets and `refgenie` won't touch them.
-For more info, see [using external assets](external_assets.md).
+For more info, see [using custom assets](custom_assets.md).

 ## Genome config versions